 - 1. Create the WwdClient program using the following steps: - a.
 Open a command window (Client-Shell). - b.
 Change to the DERBYTUTOR directory. - c.
-Make a copy of the WwdEmbedded.java program called WwdClient.java.
+Make a copy of the WwdEmbedded.java program called WwdClient.java, as shown in the following table.